milvus-io/milvus-docs/site/en/adminGuide/visualize.md

 As described in the [monitoring guide](monitor.md), metrics contain useful information such as how much memory is used by a specific Milvus component.
 Monitoring metrics helps you better understand Milvus performance and its running status so that you can adjust resource allocation timely.

-A chart showing the change of resource usage across time is called visualization.
-Visualization makes it easier for you to quickly see and notice the changes to resource usage especially when an event occurs.
+Visualization is a chart showing the change of resource usage across time.
+It makes it easier for you to quickly see and notice the changes to resource usage especially when an event occurs.

 This tutorial uses Grafana, an open-source platform for time-series analytics, to visualize various performance metrics of Milvus.

 ## Before you begin

 You need to [configure Prometheus](monitor.md) to monitor and collect metrics before using Grafana to visualize the metrics.
-If the set up is successful, you can access Grafana at http://localhost:3000.
+If the setup is successful, you can access Grafana at `http://localhost:3000`.
 Or you can also access Grafana using the default Grafana `user:password` of `admin:admin`.

 ## Visualize metrics using Grafana

 ### 1. Download and import dashboard

-Download and import Milvus dashboard from json.
+Download and import Milvus dashboard from the JSON file.

 ```
 wget https://raw.githubusercontent.com/milvus-io/milvus/master/deployments/monitor/grafana/milvus-dashboard.json